pinardemetci/pinardemetci.github.io/updates.md

  </tr>
 <tr>
   <td class='col-md-3'>17 July 2023</td>
   <td>Started my postdoctoral fellowship at the <a href="https://ericandwendyschmidtcenter.org/">Eric and Wendy Schmidt Center</a> at the <a href="https://broadinstitute.org/">Broad Institute of MIT and Harvard</a>.
-I’m looking forward to the next three years as I work to establish my independent research agenda, collaborating with and learning from some of the scientists I have long admired!</td>
+I’m looking forward to the next three years as I work to establish my independent research agenda, collaborating with and learning from some of the scientists I have long admired!
+Unsurprisingly, I ran into <a href="https://www.linkedin.com/in/dongshunyili/">Donghsunyi "Dora" Li</a> again, who is also starting her postdoc fellowship here! </td>
  </tr>
 <tr>
   <td class='col-md-3'>12 February 2023</td>